The CLA-friendly Approach for the Entire School

 The type of data that must be used for CLA is the same as for other pupils.
 Still, the distinction is that the whole picture must be determined, updated, and evaluated much more often to prioritize early action.

-Effective Use of Pdg Lac And Other Sources of Additional Funding
+Effective Use of Pdg Lac and Other Sources of Additional Funding

 The Welsh Government is dedicated to improving CLA results.
 To assist schools and local governments in attempting to attain this aim, money has been set aside, particularly for this purpose.
 The Pupil Deprivation Grant (PDG) is their primary mechanism of doing this.
 The grant's mechanism has changed from year to year, with funds going directly to LAs, schools, or, more recently, Education Consortiums.
 It was originally based on the number of children aged 4-15 years who were cared after as determined by Social Services SSDA data from the preceding year.
 However, allocations vary by area and have lately included CLA, adopted children, SGOs and CAOs (Child Arrangement Orders), and RO (Residency Orders).